 Whenever I bring up painting my toenails, people look at me a little funny.
 And it is – it’s definitely a personal quirk, but it’s also a great example of finding personal daily practices that work for oyu.

 So I came up with the idea of painting my toenails.
-For the last 8 years, they’ve been some shade of vibrant blue.
+Ever since late 2002, they’ve been some shade of deep blue.
 It’s the single longest-running religious practice in my life – precisely because it’s easy to hide if I need to be in a formal setting.
 (I do wear sandals at work, but people mostly think it’s fun and cute.)